 This video demonstrates instructions on how to record a PowerPoint Presentation with video using a PC.Watch recording

 Information on how to upload the video files to the SOT Virtual Meeting platform will be available in January 2021.

-All decisions regarding tentative acceptance are rendered in early July each year.
+All decisions regarding tentative acceptance are rendered in late July.

-After a session has been granted tentative acceptance, the session Chair should work with the Co-Chair and all presenters to finalize presentation titles and abstracts—a process known as the Invited Resubmission Phase, which occurs from mid-July to mid-August.
-Note: for all session types, each session Chair must enter a complete, revised “overall abstract” that fully describes the presentation in detail and incorporates any suggestions from the SPC, as well as the individual abstracts for each presenter.
-Compete instructions will be sent in July to all session Chairs for finalizing the sessions.
+After a session has been granted tentative acceptance, the session Chair should work with the Co-Chair and all presenters to finalize presentation titles and abstracts—a process known as the Resubmission Phase, which occurs from late July to late August.
+Note: for all session types, each session Chair must enter a complete, revised “overall abstract” that fully describes the presentation in detail and incorporates any suggestions from the SPC, as well as entering the individual abstracts for each presenter.
+Complete instructions will be sent in July to all session Chairs for finalizing the sessions.